edwardUL99/DockerWizard/README.md

 - In the created class, override the `_execute` method which is a hook called by `AbstractCommand` after validating arguments
 - If the command needs to throw an error, raise an instance of `CommandError`
-- Then, define a `DOCKER_WIZARD_HOME/custom-commands.yaml` file with the following structure:
+- Then, define a custom-commands.yaml file in the project working directory or a `DOCKER_WIZARD_HOME/custom-commands.yaml` file with the following structure:
 ```yaml
 # If the file path is relative, it is read relative to the directory the custom-commands.yaml file is in
 commands:
   - file: 'path/to/file.py'
     class: 'SampleCustomCommand'
 ```
-You can also define the file somewhere else and pass the path in with the **-c** flag
+You can also define the file somewhere else and pass the path in with the **-c** flag.
+The search order is as follows:
+1. Path passed in with the **-c** flag.
+If it is relative, it is resolved relative to build working directory
+2. `custom-commands.yaml` file found in project working directory
+3. `custom-commands.yaml` file found in the `DOCKER_WIZARD_HOME` directory

 The following is a sample custom-commands.yaml file and a sample python file (both contained in `example`) containing the definitions of a sample command: